 CV register for secondment

-You can upload your CV to the Secondment and Temporary Placement CV register (currently offline).
+Log in with your trainee propc email address and password and upload your CV to the Secondment and Temporary Placement CV register:

 This register can be searched by solicitors who are members of the Law Society - it is only accessible in a secure area and the search requires a member login.